-The previous cup ramen of the Nissin Rich Cup Noodle series was released in November of last year, and I actually enjoyed the luxurious sea urchin Uni ramen.
+The previous cup ramen of the Nissin Rich Cup Noodle line was released in November of last year, and I actually enjoyed the luxurious sea urchin Uni ramen.

 Nissin Rich Cup Noodle Suppon Soup Flavor Instant Ramen

 And Suppon soup is the quintessential soup dish made with the soft-shelled turtle, which, if properly cooked, is exquisitely delicious and is loved by many gourmets.

-The other ingredients include chicken seasoning, dried bonito seasoning, lard, collagen peptide, sweeteners, mackerel seasoning, salt, gelatin, flavoring, yeast extract, spices, flavor oil, Shiitake mushroom seasoning, and pork seasoning.
+The other ingredients include chicken seasoning, bonito seasoning, lard, collagen peptide, sweeteners, mackerel seasoning, salt, gelatin, flavoring, yeast extract, spices, flavor oil, Shiitake mushroom seasoning, and pork seasoning.

 It consists of seasoned chicken meatballs, chopped green onions, Chinese wolfberry fruit, and seasoned Shiitake mushrooms.

 Then, close the lid and let the noodles sit and cook for 3 minutes.
 3 minutes later, remove the paper lid and add in the contents of the black sachet.

 The seafood broth is light yet very flavorful and fragrant.
-This is a cup of Suppon soup flavored ramen, but just a cup of instant ramen, so you couldn’t expect better than this.
+This is a cup of Suppon ramen, but just a cup of instant ramen.
+So you couldn’t expect better than this.

 Price and Where to Buy